 A generator is a lifesaver if there is a power outage.
 Modern generators can come on automatically as soon as the power goes out.
 Having a generator means that you can continue with business as usual even if there is a power outage.
 A generator helps you to maintain steady temperatures in your home, and also protects your equipment.

-Coastal Heating & Air Conditioning provides generator installation, repair, and maintenance services.
-Call us today at 410-919-0110 for more information so you can be ready no matter what the Maryland weather brings.
+Coastal Heating & Air Conditioning provides generator repair and maintenance services.
+Call us today at 410-919-0110 for more information, so you can be ready no matter what the Maryland weather brings.

 Image provided by Shutterstock